Guides

 Try the zero-maintenance approach

-If you’re tired of cleaning up bookmarks every month, Marqly does the organizing for you — auto-tags everything you save and lets you find any of it by meaning.
+If you’re tired of cleaning up bookmarks every month, Marqly does the organizing for you — it auto-tags everything you save, writes a quick AI summary so you remember why you saved it, and lets you find any of it by meaning.
+The same system can organize saved YouTube videos too, not just articles.
 Import your browser bookmarks (or a Pocket/Raindrop export) and search your existing pile in minutes.
-Free, no credit card.
+It runs on the web, iOS, and as a Chrome extension, so saving and searching follow you across devices.
+The free tier covers everyday saving; Pro is $48/year (about $8/month, currently 50% off) if you want the full power-user kit.

-Related: What Is a Second Brain App? · Search Bookmarks by Meaning
+Related: What Is a Second Brain App? · Search Bookmarks With AI

 Frequently asked questions